openebs-archive/openebs-docs/docs/introduction.md

 sidebar_label: Introduction
 ---

-OpenEBS is a cloud native storage solution built with the goal of providing containerized storage for containers.
+OpenEBS solution is a new approach to solving persistent storage issues for Kubernetes stateful applications.
+It provides a true cloud native storage solution to the containerized applications, in that the storage software itself is containerized.
+In other words, with OpenEBS each stateful workload is allocated a dedicated storage controller, which increases the agility and flexibility of data protection operations and granularity of storage policies of the given stateful workload.

+Containerized storage, which is more broadly called as Container Attached Storage, provides the best of NAS/SAN (Enterprise features) and DAS(lower latency).

+![image](/docs/assets/das-nas-cas.png)

+As shown above, in CAS approach, the local disks are given the capabilities of enterprise storage such as replication, data protection, disaster recovery etc.

 Using OpenEBS, a developer can seamlessly get the persistent storage for stateful applications with ease, much of which is automated, while using the popular orchestration platforms such as Kubernetes.

-OpenEBS is a Container Attached Storage (CAS) - which combines the best of DAS and NAS Storage Solutions.

-![image](/docs/assets/das-nas-cas.png)

 At the outset, OpenEBS provides you with: